zendframework/zf2-documentation/docs/languages/en/in-depth-guide/first-module.rst

     {
     }

-We now have a module that can be detected by Zend Frameworks :ref:`ModuleManager <zend.module-manager-intro>`.
+We now have a module that can be detected by ZF2s :ref:`ModuleManager <zend.module-manager-intro>`.
 Let's add this module to our application.
-Although our module doesn't do anything yet, just having the ``Module.php`` class allows it to be loaded by Zend Framework's :ref:`ModuleManager <zend.module-manager-intro>` To do this, add an entry for ``Album`` to the modules array inside the main application config file at ``/config/application.config.php``:
+Although our module doesn't do anything yet, just having the ``Module.php`` class allows it to be loaded by ZF2s :ref:`ModuleManager <zend.module-manager-intro>` To do this, add an entry for ``Album`` to the modules array inside the main application config file at ``/config/application.config.php``: